 First evaluations prove that an impressive number of concerns can be resolved by the VoiceBot on a case-by-case basis — and acceptance by callers is steadily increasing.

 A leading cable network operator has been using a comprehensive CreaLog Voice Portal since 2012.
-In order to further increase user numbers and customer satisfaction, the revamped had cover significantly more topics than before.
-As the company offers a wide range of products and services: from network connections for property developers and municipalities to TV, Internet, telephone, mobile communications and various combination packages for private customers, it's easy to understand the complexity of the task.
+In order to further increase usage and customer satisfaction, the revamped IVR had to cover significantly more topics than before.
+As the company offers a wide range of products and services: from network connections for property developers and municipalities to TV, Internet, telephone, mobile communications and various combination packages for private customers, the complexity of the task is easy to understand.

 This multitude of these topics could no longer be depicted in a customer-friendly way via a rigid, menu-driven voice portal.
 The starting point in telephone customer service is therefore now the open question of the voice bot: "How can I help you?